MicrosoftDocs/microsoft-365-community/Community/working-with-cascading-lists-in-sharepoint-and-powerapps.md

-# Working with cascading lists in SharePoint and Power Apps
+# Working with Cascading Lists in SharePoint and Power Apps

 This example shows how you can cascade SharePoint lists and only show a subset of the data.